rzonedevops/ad-res-j7/UPDATED_DRAFTS/DRAFT_EVALUATION_WITH_DANIE_BANTJIES_PERJURY.md

 X.5 **Conflict #3: Trustee of Faucitt Family Trust.** Mr Bantjes was appointed as a Trustee of the Faucitt Family Trust in July 2024.
 The Trust owns Villa Via Arcadia No 2 CC (Fifth Respondent) and RegimA Worldwide Distribution (Third Respondent).
 As Trustee, Mr Bantjes has a direct financial interest in the litigation outcome and a fiduciary duty to the Applicant (as settlor). **Neither the founding affidavit nor the confirmatory affidavit disclose this trustee relationship.**

-X.6 **Conflict #4: Creditor Owed R18,685,000.** Mr Bantjes is owed R18,685,000 by the Applicant and First Respondent, with the first payment due in May 2026 (nine months after the interdict was filed).
+X.6 **Conflict #4: DEBTOR Owing R18,685,000.** Mr Bantjes is owes R18,685,000 to the Applicant and First Respondent, with the first payment due in May 2026 (nine months after the interdict was filed).
 I attach hereto marked "JF-DB2" the investment payout schedule showing this debt. **This massive financial dependence gives Mr Bantjes a direct financial incentive to support the Applicant's narrative.** If the Applicant's companies fail or the Applicant becomes insolvent, Mr Bantjes loses R18.6 million. **Neither the founding affidavit nor the confirmatory affidavit disclose this debt.**

 X.7 **Material Omission: June 6 & 10, 2025 Email Exchanges.** On June 10, 2025, Mr Bantjes requested information from me regarding IT expenses.
 I provided a comprehensive 1,500+ word explanation detailing:
 - Emergency measure (cards expired after Kayla's murder in August 2023)